Contextuality in anomalous heat flow: Introduction

 In this work, we show that anomalous heat flow implies a violation of a generalized noncontextuality inequality in an important class of experimentally meaningful scenarios.
 This is an indication that contextuality can be further explored as a resource for quantum thermodynamics~\cite{deffner2019quantum,binder2019thermodynamics,Goold_2016,Vinjanampathy_2016,alicki2018introduction,Kosloff_2013,Millen_2016,upadhyaya2023happens,lostaglio2018fluctuation}.
 In our scenario, see Fig.~\ref{fig: intro}, initial bipartite two-qubit states $\rho$, interacting via an (energy-preserving) unitary $U(t) = e^{-it H}$ during a time interval $0 < t < \tau_c$, can cause heat backflow (or increase the normal heat flow) \emph{only} when generalized noncontextual models cannot explain the statistics witnessing this property.
 We call $\tau_c$ the \emph{critical} time.
 For times $t \geq \tau_c$ outside such intervals anomaly does not necessarily imply the failure of generalized noncontextual models to reproduce the data.

 To showcase the practical relevance of our findings, we apply our results to the experiment performed in Ref.~\cite{Micadei_2019}.
-We also demonstrate similar results for an interaction between two qu\emph{trits}, showcasing that our findings do not depend on the specific Hilbert space dimension of the physical systems.
+We also demonstrate similar results for the partial SWAP interaction between two qu\emph{dits} with dimension $d \geq 2$, showcasing that our findings do not depend on the specific Hilbert space dimension of the physical systems.

 Central for demonstrating our results is the work of Ref.~\cite{lostaglio2020certifying}.
 We extend their findings from a specific transformation process $T$ to one where sequentially composed transformation processes $T'\circ T$ are considered.
 We then find that noncontextual models, restricted to obey certain operational equivalences, must be bounded by a noncontextuality inequality we construct.
 Our inequality recovers the one found in Ref.~\cite{lostaglio2020certifying} as a special case.
 We believe that our analysis of a concrete sequential scenario will have an independent interest in the program of finding noncontextuality inequalities that take into consideration the role of transformation contextuality.